GitKalo/climate-displacement/README.md

 ## Repo structure

 Overview of files and folders:
-- All simulation scripts are under `sim/`.
+- All data manipulation and simulation scripts are under `src/`.
 - All data used by scripts is under `data/`.

 Notebooks and scripts for data analysis and visualization are under the main directory, e.g.: